TommasoTarchi/Foundations_of_HPC-FinalProject/exercise1/README.md

 ## Job files

-All job files have a similar structure.
+All job files have a similar structure, and in particular those of `EPYC/openMP_scal/` and `EPYC/openMP_scal_mod/` are the exact same, a part from make commands to compile the required version of parallel GOL.

 The first block of istructions is ignored by bash and constitutes the resource request addressed to SLURM.
 For example let's look at `EPYC/openMP_scal/job.sh`: